 Because excessive flying is not ok.

 Of course, we can make improvements as we travel.
-We can refuse to use single-use plastic, we can not eat meat, and we can only support ethical tourism, but the fact of the matter is these are just drops in a bucket.
+We can refuse to use single-use plastic, we can not eat meat, we can embrace slow travel, and we can only support ethical tourism, but the fact of the matter is these are just drops in a bucket.
 Important drops, but drops nonetheless.

 Sustainable travel, at present, doesn’t exist.
 And it won’t unless we start making changes and demanding changes.
 We need to change how we travel.
 We need to change how we eat.
 We need to change how we interact with animals.
 We need to put pressure on the airline industry to make their services sustainable.
 And we need to put pressure on bloggers to grow the fuck up and start being mindful of their carbon footprints.